Haskell-Things/ImplicitCAD/README.md

  3. Start ghci: `ghci`
  4. Load ImplicitCAD: `import Graphics.Implicit`
  5. Try it! `writeSVG (-35,-35) (35,35) 1 "test.svg" (circle 30)`

+Install development branch:

+ 1. Install GHC and cabal (see above)
+ 2. Git clone this repo: `git clone https://github.com/colah/ImplicitCAD.git`
+ 3. cd in: `cd ImplicitCAD/`
+ 4. cabal install it: `cabal install`
+ 5. Start ghci: `ghci`
+ 6. Load ImplicitCAD: `import Graphics.Implicit`
+ 7. Try it! `writeSVG (-35,-35) (35,35) 1 "test.svg" (circle 30)`

+(*Development branch only:* If you want to use the extended OpenSCAD interpreter, extopenscad, you may need to modify your `$PATH` variable to include `~/.cabal/bin/`.)

 Documentation
 -------------